Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 ```

 ### Authenticate the client
-In order to interact with the Key Vault service, you'll need to create an instance of the [KeyVaultClient](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/keyvault/azure-security-keyvault/azure/security/keyvault) class.
-You need a **vault url**, **client secret credentials (client id, client secret, tenant id)** and a [resource url](https://vault.azure.net) to instantiate a client object.
+In order to interact with the Key Vault service, you'll need to create an instance of the [SecretClient](TODO-rst-docs) class.
+You would need a **vault url** and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.
+Specifying Client secret credentials are being used in this getting started section but you can find more ways to authenticate with [azure-identity](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/identity/azure-identity)

  #### Create/Get credentials
 Use the [Azure Cloud Shell](https://shell.azure.com/bash) snippet below to create/get client secret credentials.